Xetera/HifumiOld/README.md

 - [ ] Get cleverbot to store CS per user **-Low priority**

 ## Way Later: 🧠 **-Very Low priority** cuzitsreallyhard
-- [ ] Intent analysis for communicating with Alexa
+- [ ] Intent analysis for communicating with Hifumi
-- [ ] Voice support for communicating with alexa
+- [ ] Voice support for communicating with Hifumi

 #### Inspired by [HotBot](https://github.com/AberrantFox/hotbot) in [The Programmer's Hangout](https://discord.gg/programming) on discord